skogblad/Gottfrids-Donuts-webbshop/README.md

 # Gottfrids Donuts-webbshop

-As a part of an assignment during my front end education we created a one page webshop that sells donuts, with mainly focus on JavaScript.
+As a part of an assignment during my front end education at [Medieinstitutet](https://github.com/medieinstitutet) we created a one page webshop that sells donuts, with mainly focus on JavaScript.
 Here we have more or less the full function of buying a donut with different discounts.

 *Few selected aspects:*
 1. On Mondays before 10 am: 10% discount.